History of the Cossacks: World War II

 When the war broke out the Cossacks found themselves on both sides of the conflict.
-Most fought for the Soviet Union; however, some chose to settle old scores by collaborating with the Germans, especially after the Soviet Union's initial series of defeats, including the loss of much of the army of Ivan Kononov, a former Soviet major who defected to the Germans on the first day of war with some of his 436th regiment, and served around the German-occupied city of Mogilev, guarding lines of communications against Soviet partisans.
+Most fought for the Soviet Union; however, some chose to settle old scores by collaborating with the Germans, especially after the Soviet Union's initial series of defeats.
+These Cossack collaborators included Ivan Kononov, a Soviet major who defected to the Germans in August 1941 and served around the German-occupied city of Mogilev, guarding lines of communications against Soviet partisans, and later in Yugoslavia.

 In the summer of 1942, the German armies entered territories inhabited by the Cossacks.
 There in the open steppe resistance was futile, but nevertheless many, despite their hatred of Communism, refused to collaborate with the invaders of their country.
 While collaboration was inevitable, most of the leaders were former Tsarist officers who wanted to avenge their defeat by the Communists, but many recruits came from prisoner-of-war camps.
 On some occasions relatives separated by the Russian Civil War met each other again on different sides of the conflict and killed ruthlessly.

-During the Battle of Stalingrad, Cossacks attacks, some led by Semyon Budyonny, were able to keep the Germans from entering the Caucausus, where particularly the Terek and the Kuban Cossacks were able to prevent the Germans from taking the mountains.
+During the Battle of Stalingrad, Cossacks attacks, some led by Semyon Budyonny, were able to keep the Germans from conquering the Caucausus, where particularly the Terek and the Kuban Cossacks were able to prevent the Germans from taking the mountains.
 Not only was the region rich in oil, but it was also the key to Iran and Iraq.

 From 1943 onward, the Cossacks were kept mostly in the southern part of the front, where their use in reconnaissance and logistics proved invaluable.
 Many went on through Romania and into the Balkans during the final stages of the war.

-Most of the collaborators, who some say numbered over 250,000 (although current figures claim the true number was not even a third of that) were the Don Cossacks, who, formerly the largest and strongest host, suffered the worst under Soviet collectivization policies.
+Most of the collaborators with Nazi Germany of around 70,000 personnel were the Don Cossacks, who, formerly the largest and strongest host, suffered the worst under Soviet collectivization policies.
 Kuban and Terek Cossacks, on the other hand, fought almost exclusively for the Red Army, and even in most desperate situations their heroism was evident.
 Being the largest Red Army Cossack host, the Kuban Cossacks in 1945 triumphantly marched on Red Square in the famous Victory Parade.

-Many of the collaborators fled the Soviet advance (often chased by Soviet Cossacks) but under Soviet-Allied agreements thousands of them were handed back to the USSR.
-Following the death of Joseph Stalin, large numbers of the repatriated were allowed to return to their native lands, under a promise of secrecy.
-Only after 1991, with the collapse of the Communist regime in the USSR, could they openly mourn the lost members of their communities.
+The collaborationist units, the Kazachi Stan mobile encampment and the XV SS Cossack Cavalry Corps, surrendered to the British forces in 1945 in Austria.
+Under Soviet-Allied Yalta Agreements about 45,000 of them were forcibly repatriated to the USSR, ultimately delivering the Cossack leadership to execution and the rank-and-file to the Gulag system and internal exile.
+Following the death of Joseph Stalin, they were amnestied and allowed to return to their native lands.

 The division of the Cossacks in both the Russian Civil War and the Second World War continues to be a controversial issue to this day.